ivanseibel/conFusion/README.md

 # Ristorante Con Fusion
-This project is a simple static website to experiment an overview of client-side web UI frameworks, in particular Bootstrap 4.
+This project is a simple static and responsive website to experiment an overview of client-side web UI frameworks, in particular Bootstrap 4.

 ## Used technologies
 - Grids and responsive design, Bootstrap CSS and JavaScript components.